What Is a Curriculum in Schools and Why Is It Important?

 Notice the presence of ‘skills’ there; the knowledge forms the basis for the application.
 Within a knowledge-based curriculum, subjects are taught with increasing levels of complexity that in turn leads to deeper knowledge and understanding at a more conceptual level.

-Ellis (Exemplars of Curriculum Theory, 2004) states that a knowledge-centred curriculum ‘focuses on intellectual growth and development, on challenging the learner to go deeper’.
+Ellis (Exemplars of Curriculum Theory, 2004) states that a knowledge-centered curriculum ‘focuses on intellectual growth and development, on challenging the learner to go deeper’.

 I could not agree more that challenge and stretch come from depth and not breadth – don’t send your students to another field where you can’t supervise them, help them dig deeper and excavate more in the field you are working in!